|Spring Semester II 2019 – Barcelona, Spain||$13,295||Arrive Jan. 4, 2019 – Depart April 26, 2019||BSS2|

 The capacity of communicating through images and expressing the relevant aspects of a project, from the idea to the final proposal, is a fundamental aspect of design.
 This course is aimed at providing students with representation Concepts and Techniques that are broadly applied in design fields.
 Based on exercises, talks and workshop sessions, the course embraces the ability of students to define and show their ideas by learning about the options and features that Adobe Photoshop, Adobe Indesign and Adobe Illustrator offer as a powerful suite specifically conceived for design professionals.
 This course also approaches the basic concepts of video editing and production, as well as fundamentals of presentation techniques, in order to provide students with a complete range of options that they will put into practice in many visual communications required by the Study Abroad programme as well as by their future design projects.

 Although the Digital Representation Principles course is mandatory for students without experience in design, this course is also recommended for those design students who want to deepen their knowledge of digital tools and learn more about the Adobe Suite.

-Typography and Graphic Design (6 ECTS / 3 U.S. credits)
+Typography, Graphic, and Visual Design (6 ECTS / 3 U.S. credits)

 This course focuses on graphic communication with special attention to texts and the written word and their integration and relationship with images, colours and textures.
 Projects ranging from artistic and experimental calligraphy, typography, poster composition, editorials and digital interaction.
 The course centres on the vision of graphic design as an essential element of communication crossing social, cultural and functional boundaries.
 This concept of design, not only as a formal exercise, will incorporate functional challenges and technological links, taken in this graphical context.
 The complete manual and technological resources of ELISAVA are available to students from printing materials and movable type to computers and tablets.

 Furniture and Product Design (6 ECTS / 3 U.S. credits)